juzeon/SydneyQt/README.md

 # SydneyQt

-A Desktop client for New Bing Chatbot (Sydney ver.) based on Python and Qt.
+A desktop client for New Bing AI (Sydney ver.) based on Python and Qt.

 ![](docs/1.png)